How to take sharp photos in low light

 What would you photograph using a flashlight for sharp photos in low light?
 Still life or landscapes with focus on a still foreground subject.

-7. Focus manually
+7. Focus manually in low light

 Speaking of low tech, there’s always the option to manually focus your lens.

 I think because we get so used to autofocus, we don’t think about using manual focus nearly enough.
 Low light photography is the perfect time for manual focus.